DrWongKC/HiFiRadio/README.md

 # HiFiRadio
-The goal is to create a high fidelity radio application.
+The goal is to create a high fidelity Internet radio application.